What is a CRM system?

 It’s an AI-based system for small and medium-sized businesses mainly.
 On the one hand, some functions will be hard to get used to if users have no experience working with complex analytical tools.
 On the other hand, customers can benefit from pre-installed automation templates.
 For instance, newbies can use event managing, autoresponders, and welcome emails for new subscribers.

-Freshworks CRM is great because it has the precise design with a hint from an AI-assistant Freddy which is always available.
+Freshworks CRM is great because it has a precise design with a hint from an AI assistant Freddy which is always available.
 The system learns from users’ information to give actionable predictions, advice, and insights.
-Freddy is able to remind of events, to analyze site visitors, and to discern hot leads from the cold ones.
+Freddy can remind users about events, analyze site visitors, and discern hot leads from cold ones.

 AmoCRM

 When this solution is started for the first time, it shows hints to help learn one’s way around the workspace and the sales process itself.
-For example, when the first potential deal or event comes in, Amo will explain what the sales funnel is and does in nice detail.
+For example, when the first potential deal or event comes in, Amo will explain what the sales funnel is and do it in nice detail.

 AmoCRM is great because it features messenger software integration.
 The user can get in touch with a customer over WhatsApp and invite them to an event from inside the CRM program.